MoltenSushi/ETHEL/README.md

 TL;DR
 - ETHEL is a fully local AI system that watches a single environment, writes down what it sees and hears, and builds a long-term memory of that space.
 The core pipeline is working today (vision → captions → database → summaries → analytics → chat).
 A per-entity weight system (novelty, comfort, expectation) and proper identity layer (“Sparky vs dog”) are designed but not mathematically specified or implemented yet.

+NOTE: The current implementation is private: this repository documents the architecture and behavior of the system.

 -----

 ETHEL: